JuroUhlar/kypo-vagrant/README.md

  3. In the root of the project, type `vagrant up` (this will take a loooong time)
  4. That's it.
 The app is now running.
  	* server runs on localhost:5000 (on your host machine)
- 	* clinet runs on localhost: 4201 (on your host machine)
+ 	* client runs on localhost: 4201 (on your host machine)

 (your 5000 port is forwarded to 5000 port on the virtual machine, your 4201 port is forwarded to 4200 port on the virtual machine)